joshlevinson/Sample-WP2Markdown/Getting Started/connect.md

 #### Gigya

-- This integration is handled entirely by Gigya;Â Emarsys Support will provide them with the necessary account details.
+- This integration is handled entirely by Gigya; Emarsys Support will provide them with the necessary account details.

- If you are using one of the applications listed here, but have not yet integrated it with Suite, please contactÂ Emarsys Support for more information.
+ If you are using one of the applications listed here, but have not yet integrated it with Suite, please contact Emarsys Support for more information.
 Some integrations offer a test facility, or sandbox, which you can use for testing purposes before linking the live integration with Suite.
 This is indicated by a checkbox which you must activate before setting up the integration. **Please Note:** in order for these integrations to work, you must have API access (which Emarsys Support will create for you) and a field in your Suite DB called **externalId**, which you must create yourself.

 ### Smart Insight